whiterabb17/HSLIW-BOOTKIT/README.md

 ## HSLIW-BOOTKIT
 #### HDD SSD Loneicewolf Bootkit

-:warning: this is under construction! :warning:
+# :warning: this is under construction! :warning:

+I am not done with this as I am still very very hesitant;
+but all I publish will be redacted. to not violate anything (anything on GitHub policies OR copyright, and so on)

 :radioactive: WARNING :radioactive: